Virginia's Governor Has Declared A State Of Emergency

 This is a breaking news story.
 We will update with additional details as they become available.

-On Saturday, just before 11:00 a.m. local time, Governor Terry McAuliffe of Virginia called a state of emergency in Charlottesville, Vermont for its nearly 50,000 residents.
+On Saturday, just before 11:00 a.m.
+ET, Governor Terry McAuliffe of Virginia called a state of emergency in Charlottesville, VA for its nearly 50,000 residents.

 On Friday night, white nationalists gathered at a statue of Thomas Jefferson on the University of Virginia campus to mark the beginning of a weekend-long rally.
 According to the New York Times, several hundred men and women descended at the location carrying torches with chants of “You will not replace us,” and “Jew will not replace us,” among other divisive slogans.